necr0manth/hold_it/README.md

 ![Icon](https://gitlab.pg.innopolis.university/my-awesome-group1/my-awesome-mna-addon/-/raw/main/logo.jpg?ref_type=heads)
 ## About "Hold it"
 Our addon is a modification for "Mana and Artifice".
 Addon adds chargeable spells.
-Link to our product - (there suppose to be a link to curseforge page)
 Link to DEMO video - https://www.youtube.com/watch?v=ozBsxAzulP0
 # Body
 ## Project goals and description